Traffic light cameras or red light cameras are installed at traffic lights on major junctions. They can snap any driver running a red light.

 Not all traffic lights have red light cameras.

-On a practical level it wouldn’t be cost effective to fix red light cameras onto every traffic light, considering the cost of implementing and operating them.
+On a practical level it wouldn’t be cost-effective to fix red light cameras onto every traffic light, considering the cost of implementing and operating them.

-However, don’t be tempted to chance running a red light.
+But don’t be tempted to chance running a red light.

 If you get caught by a red light camera you should get a fine of £100 and three points on your licence.

 You may also be asked to go on an educational course if you’re caught running a red light.

 How can I find where traffic light cameras are in my area?